auth0/docs/articles/protocols/reference/redirect-uri-formats.md

 See [OAuth 2.0 for Native Apps: Private-Use URI Scheme Redirection](https://tools.ietf.org/html/bcp212#section-7.1).

-## Redirect URI estrictions
+## Redirect URI restrictions

 * Fragments will not be allowed in registration of URIs.
-For example: `https://example.com#fragment=true` amd `https://tools.ietf.org/html/rfc6749`.
+For example: `https://example.com#fragment=true` and `https://tools.ietf.org/html/rfc6749`.

 * Query string and path components are evaluated as an exact match if a URI is registered with such components.